logo

 • For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-The first thing to note is that we have five indexes, out of which the S&P 500 has three strategies, and other indexes have two point-to-point strategies, each with caps or participation rates.
+The first thing to note is that we have six indexes, out of which the S&P 500 has three strategies, and other indexes have two point-to-point strategies, each with caps or participation rates.
 Additionally, we have a fixed rate strategy to choose from.
-All in, we get to choose from a total of twelve strategies (eleven index-based and one fixed).
+All in, we get to choose from a total of 14 strategies (13 index-based and 1 fixed).
 The company displays three types of crediting strategies across these rates (Participation, Cap, and Fixed).
 The Participation rate (index allocation rate) and the strategy caps are the most important.

 Let’s quickly go through the terminologies described by American Equity: